prowler-cloud/prowler/docs/tutorials/mutelist.md

-# Allowlisting
+# Mute Listing
 Sometimes you may find resources that are intentionally configured in a certain way that may be a bad practice but it is all right with it, for example an AWS S3 Bucket open to the internet hosting a web site, or an AWS Security Group with an open port needed in your use case.

-Allowlist option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format.
+Mute List option works along with other options and adds a `WARNING` instead of `INFO`, `PASS` or `FAIL` to any output format.

-You can use `-w`/`--allowlist-file` with the path of your allowlist yaml file, but first, let's review the syntax.
+You can use `-w`/`--mutelist-file` with the path of your mutelist yaml file, but first, let's review the syntax.

-## Allowlist Yaml File Syntax
+## Mute List Yaml File Syntax

     ### Account, Check and/or Region can be * to apply for all the cases.
     ### Resources and tags are lists that can have either Regex or Keywords.